Islandora/islandora_badges/modules/islandora_unpaywall/README.md

-# Islandora oaDOI
+# Islandora Unpaywall

 ## Introduction

-Islandora oaDOI provides block containing a link to an open-access version of a citation-only object.
-It uses the API from oadoi.org.
+Islandora Unpaywall provides block containing a link to an open-access version of a citation-only object.
+It uses the API from unpaywall.org.

 The badge will only display on objects with a MODS datastream and a DOI (Digital Object Identifier).